ukitgroup/mass-labeling/README.md

 ## Description

 __Mass Labeling__ is an open source project for data assessment.
-It maybe used for assess data for classification tasks.
+It may be used to assess data for classification tasks.

 ### Advantages

-The main advantages of this project are
+The main advantages of this project are:
 - easy to deploy,
 - easy to manage,
 - data is not distributed,
 - no need to collect results.

-Last two advantages are worth describing in details.
+The last two advantages are worth describing in detail.

-#### Case "private data".
+#### "Private data" case

-If one decided to use any proprietary online data assessment service, then he should transfer his data to a server belonging to the service.
-Sometimes it is not comfortable, but sometimes it is impossible due to the privacy of the data.
-In this case, you need to host assessment tool on your own server.
+If you decide to use any proprietary online data assessment service, then you should transfer your data to a server belonging to the service.
+Sometimes it is not comfortable, and sometimes it is not even possible due to the privacy rights to the data.
+In this case, you need to host an assessment tool on your own server.

-#### Case "offline tool".
+#### "Offline tool" case

-If one decided to use offline data assessment tool, then he should distribute data between assessors.
-So, each of them gets full dataset, which is valuable for you or your company.
-Also, after assessment job is done the new problem will occur.
+If you decide to use an offline data assessment tool, then you should distribute data between assessors.
+So, each of them gets a whole dataset, which is valuable for you or your company.
+Also, after the assessment job is done the new problem occurs.
 You will need to collect all the labels and merge them into one dataset.

-So, if you wish to hold all the data and labels on your server all together, then mass-labeling is the right choice for you.
+So, if you wish to keep all the data and labels on your server together, then mass-labeling is the right choice for you.

 ## Technogical stack